-- An Information Gap – not enough quality information about Pro Path programs;
+- Information Gap: Lack of quality information about Pro Path programs

-- A Systems Gap – a lack of accessible systems through which young adults and guides can get information about Pro Path programs, and;
+- Systems Gap: Lack of accessible systems through which individuals and their guides can obtain information about Pro Path programs

-- A Guidance Gap – not enough guides with the capacity to effectively help young adults find, access and succeed with Pro Path programs
+- Guidance Gap: Lack of guides equipped to help individuals find, access, and succeed with Pro Path programs

-- For the Guidance Gap the Fund has worked with Chicago Public Schools to enlist Chicago Jobs Council and Youth Guidance to overhaul the College and Career Advising Credential, and infuse it with a Pro Path ethos, as opposed to the “college-for-all” ethos it had previously.
+To address the Guidance Gap, the Pro Path Fund works with Chicago Public Schools, Chicago Jobs Council, and Youth Guidance to infuse the Chicago College and Career Advising Credential (CCCAC) with a Pro Path ethos.
+Click here to learn more about CCCAC.

-For more information, contact CWFA’s Deputy Director, Adrian Esquivel at firstname.lastname@example.org
+For more information about the Pro Path Fund, contact CWFA’s Deputy Director, Adrian Esquivel, at firstname.lastname@example.org.